Hospitals & Services

 The Hyperbaric Medicine Unit is staffed by a team of:

-Doctors, drawn from various departments ( general practitioners (GP) and Anaesthetists) on a sessional basis, with Dr Graham McGeoch, (GP) as the Unit Clinical Director.
+Doctors, drawn from various departments (Emergency Medicine, General Practitioners (GP) and Anaesthetists) on a sessional basis, with Dr Greg van der Hulst as the Unit Clinical Director.

 Technical Officers, in charge of the equipment and hyperbaric chamber.

 Registered Nurses both part time and casual, with Charge Nurse Manager Yvonne Denny

 Hyperbaric medicine began in Christchurch in 1973 with a trial of hyperbaric oxygen (HBOT) to enhance radiotherapy for patients with head and neck cancers.
 It was also used to treat acute problems such as decompression sickness, gas gangrene and carbon monoxide poisoning.